Tips and Policies for Fostering

 - SECURE YOUR FENCE.
 Little dogs can get through the smallest places and become lost, please don’t let this happen to you.

-- DO NOT let your foster off leash even in your yard for at least five days.
-They aren’t connected to you and will run away.
+- DO NOT let your foster off leash even in your yard for at least three to five days.
+They aren’t connected to you and may run away.

 Get To Know Your Foster Dog.